tovaperlman/ITU_Project/itu-project/docs/model.md

                                     refit=True,
                                     verbose = 2)

- We built this as we understood that it was more important to have better accuracy on schools with lower internet connectivity than higher connectivity.
-Before insitituting the custom metric, our models were good with predicting the average values, but they did poorly at either end of the spectrum and particularly on the low values.
+ We built the metric as we wanted to put the focus on having better accuracy on schools with lower internet connectivity.
+Before instituting the custom metric, our models performed well with predicting the medium values, but they had much larger errors at either end of the spectrum and particularly on the low values.
 In order to remedy this issue, we first dropped any rows that had an internet connectivity of zero (there were 23 of them).
-We dropped the zero's because our project partners informed us that they were most likely due to incomplete data and because they skewed our results.
-Because there were only 23 of them, we felt it did not impact the data class balancing.
+We dropped the zeros because they were most likely occuring due to incomplete data rather than enumeration areas truly having no households connected.
+Furthermore, as a value of 0 only occured for 23 observations, it did not severely impact the data class balancing.
 Secondly, we instituted our custom metric which trained the model to minimize the error score under the .3 level of prediction.

  Within our scripts, we offer two ways of doing cross validation.
 One is by grid search which searches through every combination of the hyperparameter grid space to find the best combination.
 The other format is Randomized Grid Search which searches through a random combination and is steered by the number of iterations (or combinations to test out) given to it in the config file.
-As we have tested all the hyperparameters, the current grid space is much smaller than prior and we have chose to include gridsearch cv with randomized cv commented out in case one wants to add more parameters and tune themselves.
+As we have tested all the hyperparameters, the current grid space is much smaller than prior and we have chosen to include gridsearch cv with randomized cv commented out in case further research wants to add more parameters and repeat the tuning.

- The resulting champion out of over 2000 models was XGBoost with an average error of .06 and specifically for under the .3 threshold, had an average error of .05.
-This means that for schools that are predicted to be below 30%, we can trust the model's predictions, as on average the predictions are only off by 5 percentage points from the ground truth value.
+ The resulting champion out of over 2000 models was an XGBoost model with an average error of .06.
+Specifically for under the .3 threshold, the model had an average error of .05.
+This means that the overall and low-threshold accuracy appears to be on an adequate level, as on average the predictions are off by just 5 percentage points from the ground truth value.

- Below, you can see the list of all the model classes we tried.
-Feel free to try out running these models yourselves or reading the code by clicking on the hyper linked script.
+ Below, you can see the list of all model classes we tried.
+Feel free to try out running these models yourselves or reading the code by clicking on the hyperlinked script.
 There is further documentation within each script on how it runs, and how it works with mlflow logging.

 1. Linear Regression
     - [Python script with Mlflow](scripts/train_Linear_Regression.py)